 Are you looking to be a part of the YMCA's cause-driven work that is creating a more healthy, food secure community?
 Are you passionate about food access or healthy eating?
 Do you enjoy working with kids and/or adults?
 If you answered yes to any of these questions, then we may have a great opportunity for you!

 The support that volunteers bring to our programs is invaluable.
 Our team could not be more grateful for the passion and energy our volunteers share with us and the communities we serve.
-Below are the various ways you can get involved with the Nutrition Outreach Department.

 At our mobile markets we have volunteers help set-up the tables and crates of foods for participants to go through the line smoothly.
 Throughout the market, volunteers can help greet folks, discuss the different types of foods available and how to prepare them, help weigh out the food, and assist participants in carrying bags to their cars.
 This opportunity is best-suited for volunteers who are interested in food security and relationship-building, are comfortable standing a lifting heavy items, and enjoy